SwatiMahaseth/mushroom-classifier/README.md

 - converting categorical variables into numeric form using label encoder

 ### Feature Selection¶
-- using mutual information to select top 10 features for model building
+- used mutual information to select top 10 features for model building

 #### Model Building and Evaluation
 - Logistic Regression: 0.95